-Identifies all capital letters, Identifies all lowercase letters, Identifies all letter sounds including long vowels
+Identifies all capital letters, Identifies all lowercase letters, Identifies all letter sounds including long vowels, Identifies digraphs (ch, sh, th, wh)

-- Write individual letters on sticky notes and then place them all over your house.
-Have your child say the letter name and sound as they walk by it each time.
-Focus on the letters they don't know and just do a few at a time! - Write letters on index cards.
+- Write individual letters or digraphs on sticky notes and then place them all over your house.
+Have your child say the name and/or sound as they walk by it each time.
+Focus on the things they don't know and just do a few at a time! - Write letters or digraphs on index cards.
 Put them in a large circle on the floor.
 Put music on and have your child walk around the circle to the music.
-When the music goes off, have your child tell you the letter name and sound they land on. - Do an alphabet scavenger hunt.
-Tell your child a letter and have them go find it on a food item, book, etc. in your house and bring it back to show you! - Print a page of text, grab a magazine, or use junk mail and a highlighter.
-Ask kids to highlight as many of one letter as they can - Practice multiple times in a day, but in short chunks.
-For example, have magnets on the fridge and point out a few letters in a - Kids learn through touch.
-Have them make their letters out of playdough or kinetic sand.
+When the music goes off, have your child tell you the letter name and/or sound they land on. - Do a letter or digraph scavenger hunt.
+Tell your child a letter or digraph and have them go find it on a food item, book, etc. in your house and bring it back to show you! - Print a page of text, grab a magazine, or use junk mail and a highlighter.
+Ask kids to highlight as many of one letter or digraph as they can find. - Practice naming letters and digraphs multiple times in short chunks.
+For example, have magnets on the fridge and point out a few letters in a minute. - Kids learn through touch.
+Have them make their letters or digraphs out of playdough or kinetic sand.

-Can read each sound in a CVC (consonant, vowel, consonant) word
+Can read each sound and blend the sounds together in a CVC (consonant, vowel, consonant) word